tokmakafa/OpenMind-Kurulum-Rehberi/README.md

 Password characters won't be visible while typing (security feature) Ensure stable internet connection during installation Backup your system before making major changes

-💡 Tips

-Use Tab key for auto-completion in Terminal
-Use ↑ arrow key to recall previous commands
-Keep your system and packages updated regularly